Recap: Tintin The Seven Crystal Balls

 - Fireballs: A huge fireball of lightning crashes into the protagonists' household.
 What some readers may be amazed to know is that this phenomenon actually has some basis in reality.
 Ball lightning is one the least understood meteorological phenomena known to man.
 Essentially a ball of light that occurs during a thunder and or lightning storm, these little (or huge) buggers have been known about since antiquity.
 Nobody knows exactly what the stuff is though, other than a ball of light with electric properties.
 Its reported characteristics vary wildly, some times it can pass though people without out harming them or times they discharge massive amounts of electricity, even up to a normal lightning strike.

-- High-Class Glass: In the previous adventure of the series, Captain Haddock had acquired a treasure through inheritance.
+- High-Class Glass: In the previous adventure, Red Rackham's Treasure, Captain Haddock had acquired a treasure through inheritance.
 His newfound wealth is indicated in this album by his residence in a mansion and by his new habit of wearing a monocle.
 Not being accustomed to them, he loses a lot of them.